SMART SENSING insights

 It’s all about Emotion: Emotion Analysis 101

 Affective computing, also known as Emotion AI, is an area of artificial intelligence that focuses on developing systems and technologies capable of recognizing, interpreting, and responding to human emotions (read more in our Affective Computing 101).
 In this overview article, we take a step back and look at emotions as the field’s core subject: What exactly are emotions, why do we have them, and is it possible to measure them?
-(Spoiler: Yes, of course it is — and even intelligent emotion analysis is possible.)
+(Spoiler: Yes, of course it is.)

 Emotion is …